Comparison of Cryoblaster® Dry Ice Blasting Machines

 ATX nano DS

-Digital display for fine and reproducible adjustment.
-Ideal for demanding and automatable industrial environments.
+Digital display for fine and repeatable settings.
+Ideal for demanding industrial and automatable environments.

 Cryoblaster ATX25-E dry ice blasting machine